 Memory card readers in the $10 to $15 range have anywhere from two to six ports for a variety of card formats.
 These may be compatible with USB 2.0, 3.0, 3.1, or USB-C. Some models in this range plug directly into a port, while others have a short cable.
 Many models in this range can read two cards at once.

 For $15 to $25, you will find USB-C and USB 3.1 memory card readers with several different ports.
 If you are looking for a high-speed reader, you may want to look at readers on the more expensive end.

 In a perfect world, the speed of any memory card reader would match its connection type, but you should check both the manufacturer’s specifications and customer reviews to get an accurate idea of the speed of a memory card reader.

-Some memory card readers have an indicator light that lets you know when a transfer is occuring.
+Some memory card readers have an indicator light that lets you know when a transfer is occurring.
 To protect your data, never disconnect a card or the memory card reader while this light is blinking.

 If the cable of your memory card reader cannot be disconnected from the reader itself, take care when handling the cable, as it could render your reader useless if it were to become damaged.